flumeapp/help.flumeapp.com/views/upload.md

 You can select up to 10 photos and videos into a single post, otherwise known as a [carousel or multi-post.](//views/detailview.md#carousel-posts)

+Carousel posts can be either all square items, all horizontal, or all vertical.
+It is not possible to mix-and-match square items with horizontal or vertical items. **Flume will use the aspect ratio of your first item in the Carousel Post, in order to force cropping of all subsequent items to the same aspect ratio.** If you wish to create a square Carousel Post from a photo or video that is not originally in square aspect ratio, you should first [crop the photo/video](#cropping---resizing) before toggling the Carousel Post option.
+If you drag-and-drop multiple files to create a Carousel Post, Flume will automatically display the cropping window for you for the first item.

+>**[info]**
+>When dragging multiple files to create a Carousel Post, Flume will sort the files by filename to ascertain the order.
+As the first item in your Carousel Post determines the kind of Carousel Post (square / horizontal / vertical) Flume will create, ensure your filenames are named correctly (eg. "1.jpg", "2.jpg", "3.jpg").
+Alternatively, select your first item for Upload manually, then add the remaining items after toggling from a [Single Post to a Carousel Post.](#converting-single-posts-to-carousel-posts)

 ### Creating Carousel Posts

 To create a carousel post directly: